Navn33t2k1/Spotify/README.md

 FROM MaxMin;
 ```

---21.
-Find tracks where the energy-to-liveness ration is greater than 1.2.
+**23. Find tracks where the energy-to-liveness ration is greater than 1.2.**
---22.
-Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
+**24. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.**